 I slipped him a stash of my homemade chocolate-chip cookies.
 I was clueless he didn’t like sweets but he ate one gamely, staggered by its greatness, and told me a top-drawer love-story when I asked.

 Mike met Naomi 13 years ago through an old-school telephone dating service.
 Every minute cost and he was about to hang up when he heard her voice.
 She was laughing.
 They spoke for two solid-gold hours, then agreed to meet at a café.
-He got there early and sat in his car, pissing in his pants, scared witless, and was about to drive off when he remembered that he felt really good with her on the phone.
-When she walked into the café, she was wearing a soft-brown hat with long, floppy ears.
+He got there early and sat in his car, pissing in his pants, scared shitless, and was about to drive off when he remembered that he felt really good with her on the phone.
+When he saw her walk into the café, she was wearing a soft-brown hat with long, floppy ears.
 He was hooked.

-(The floppy ear-hat got lost, but she had others)
+(The hat ran off, but she had others)

 We rocked with laughter in that hospital room.
 Naomi sat at the foot of Mike’s bed, rubbing his feet.
 I couldn’t keep my eyes off either one of them.
 Their heat lit up the room.

 R.I.P.
-Mike, in our hearts or somewhere we can’t see.
+Mike, in our hearts and somewhere we can’t see.

 Dear Readers, I’m trying to focus on quality over quantity, so I publish a new post every ten days or so.
 If you’re in, all you have to do to subscribe is click- FOLLOW BLOG BY EMAIL on the right-hand column of this page and make sure to send back the confirm-email you’ll receive (check your JUNK box, in case).